 2023 Review of Parliamentary constituencies

 The Boundary Commission for England is an independent and impartial organisation responsible for reviewing Parliamentary constituency boundaries in England.
-They must make their recommendations for the new boundaries to Parliament in July 2023.
+They have made their recommendations for the new boundaries to Parliament in July 2023.
+You can view these recommendations via the Boundary Commission for England Website.

 Electoral reviews